davidnoirman/jobtech-taxonomy-api/README.md

 You will also need a [Datomic][2] database with the JobTech Taxonomy Database installed:
 <https://github.com/JobtechSwe/jobtech-taxonomy-database

-Set your connection details in
+Set your connection details in `env/dev/resources/config.edn`.
-    env/dev/resources/config.edn

 ## Running

 The project is based on [Luminus][3], which provides the web server infrastructure.

-You can either run from your terminal or from a repl.
+You can either run Luminus from either your terminal or from a repl.

 Regardless of how you start the project, don't forget to start the Datomic proxy script first, in case you use Datomic Cloud: